ericharris/CodeSamples/README.md

 ```bash
 sudo puppet cert sign --all
 ```
-Your node is ready to be pushed puppet commands for configuration.
+Your node is ready to be pushed Puppet commands for configuration.

 ## Push configuration
 Now it takes one command on your Puppet server to have the Ruby node install Apache, MySQL, NTP and Ruby.